 The general purpose classroom building proposed in this request is identified in the University's master plan as a major facility need.
 The project first appeared in the 1989-91 Ten-Year Capital Improvement Plan.
 This general purpose classroom building has moved up on the priority and time line list on each of the succeeding capital budget documents submitted by the University in 1991-93 and 1993-95.
 The importance of this building is multidimensional.
 A general purpose classroom building is justified solely because it is needed to provide the minimum necessary space required to meet the unprecedented enrollment increases experienced by the University in recent years.
 Enrollment has increased from 5,709 students in the fall of 1989 to 7,551 students in the fall of 1993, an increase of 32 percent.
 Enrollment is expected to expand and will increase the need for classroom and faculty office facilities.
 In relation to the University's long-range plans, construction of this building will begin the development of another sector of the campus.
+Future plans include the construction of a parking garage in this area of the campus.
 Also, removal of the existing Children's Center, a temporary structure, will be required at the start of the general purpose classroom building project.
 A part of the University's long-range plan is the renovation of space for a Children's Center.